williamsnell/ws_content/content/posts/entropy/index.md

 To understand the KL-Divergence better, I'd highly recommend reading through [Six (and a half) intuitions for KL divergence.](https://www.lesswrong.com/posts/no5jDTut5Byjqb4j5/six-and-a-half-intuitions-for-kl-divergence)

 For now, suffice it to say that the KL-divergence is a measure of the *difference in information* between two distributions.

-If we observe a particular event, the information we gain from that observation varies depending on if we're sampling from one probability distribution, *p*, or a different one, *q*.
+If we observe a particular event, the information we gain from that observation varies depending on the message was generated according to the statistics of one probability distribution, *p*, or a different one, *q*.

 In our lottery example from earlier, observing a 1 carries a lot of information.
 But if I was secretly sending you a 0 every time the number was odd, and a 1 every time it was even, the information content of that "1" message would be lower.
 The KL-Divergence quantifies this difference, averaged (using \(p\)) across the whole distribution.

-##### Why is KL-Divergence an Improvement?
+### Why is KL-Divergence an Improvement?

 Even though the derivation of KL-Divergence seems more mathematically sound than that of differential entropy, is it better in practical ways?
 To see, let's examine some of its